Deducteam/TranslationTemplates/README.md

 [RS13] Florian Rabe and Kristina Sojakova.
 2013.
 Logical relations for a logical framework.
 ACM Transactions on Compututational Logic 14, 4, Article 32, 34 pages. https://doi.org/10.1145/2536740.2536741

 [Tra24] Thomas Traversié.
 2024.
 Proofs for Free in the λΠ-Calculus Modulo Theory.
 Proceedings Workshop on Logical Frameworks and Meta-Languages: Theory and Practice (LFMTP 2024), EPTCS 404, pp. 49–63. https://doi.org/10.4204/EPTCS.404.4

+[TR25] Thomas Traversié and Florian Rabe.
+2025.
+Formalizing Representation Theorems for a Logical Framework with Rewriting. https://arxiv.org/abs/2504.07537